JMLizano/helm-dependency-bug/README.md

 this may cause some problems when working with circular dependencies (Ej.
 Schema-registry chart is a dependency for Kafka chart and it itself has kafka as a dependency), since this could cause some variable name collision.

+2. Dependency collision

+An extender explanation of this problem (and a possible solution) can be seen [here](https://github.com/kubernetes/helm/issues/2762)